BoltonStudios/easy-zillow-reviews/README.txt

 = 1.1.7 =
 * Bug Fix: Fixed error that prevented review count and profile link from displaying in Mortgages Partner Edition.
+* Bug Fix: Fixed error that caused "Settings" plugin action link to appear under other plugin names in the Plugin menu.
 * Added attribution for function copied from FooGallery by Brad Vincent and Contributors.

 = 1.1.6 =